 Q: What should I consider before inquiring about a new pool?

 The purchasing of a pool is a large investment and reflects the value of the home for resale.
 When setting your budget you need to carefully evaluate the value of the home and reflect its future value with the pool addition.
 Looking at your neighborhood helps by not being the only one with, or without a pool.
 Banks and lenders offer different financing programs to fit your needs.
 Qualifying factors are usually equity, loan to value, credit rating, length of time in the home, and income.

 Q: How much can a new pool cost?

 Most complete packages include the pool, spa, waterfall or water feature, decking, maintenance items, electrical hookup, and screen enclosure.
 The cost can vary greatly depending on size and features.
 Some fiberglass pools and spas are smaller and start around $10,000.00.
 The basic concrete pool package usually starts at $14,995.00.
-Complete pool packages with pool, deck, screen and electric ,usually start at $30,000.00 to $35,000.00.
+Complete pool packages with pool, deck, screen and electric on the average start at $25,000.00 to $35,000.00.
 Companies charging less probably do not include everything you need and won't be around long to warranty the work.

 Q: Can't I get anyone to build my new pool?

 When choosing a pool builder there is no substitute for years in business, word of mouth, and reputation.
 One must also consider the company's type of license.
 State certified contractors start with CPC for certified pool contractor and are state regulated offering more protection.
 The lower the number, the longer they have been in business.
 Know who is actually the person you are going to deal with during the course of construction, not just at the point of sale.
 Commission paid salesman usually don't handle construction.
 Its always a good idea to look at a few pools to get familiar with construction techniques and find what separates them and suits your style.